Skip to content

 How to Recreate Early Morning Window Light with Artificial Light

-The next time you're sitting at breakfast with the sunlight pouring through the windows, stop and study the quality of the light.
+The next time you're sitting at breakfast with the sunlight pouring in through the window, stop and study the quality of the light.
 If the sky is clear, you’ll notice that morning sunlight is direct and quite piercing.
 So how do you recreate direct piercing light in the studio?
 By putting away your softboxes and using a bare bulb main light source.
-Because, well, softboxes make your light…soft.
+Because, well, softboxes make your light… soft.
 It’s really quite logical, all this lighting stuff.
 You’ll get the hang of it quickly if you’re new to lighting.

-After placing a bare bulb main light on a boom behind the window frame, Hudi played around with the position until he found a spot where the light shone perfectly through the window.
-Placing the bare bulb fairly close to the back of the window allowed the flash to spread in a v-shape as it spilled through the panes.
-This position created perfect angles to resemble bright, early morning light with dramatic shadows from the window panes and tableware.
-And because food photography is all about the details and fine line tweaks, he even placed a lemon wedge just so on the saucer to beautifully catch the backlight.
+After placing a bare bulb main light on a boom behind the window frame, Hudi plays around with the position until he finds a spot where the light shines perfectly through the window.
+Placing the bare bulb fairly close to the back of the window allows the flash to spread in a v-shape as it spills through the panes.
+This position creates perfect angles to resemble bright, early morning light with dramatic shadows from the window panes and tableware.
+And because food photography is all about the details and fine-line tweaks, he even places a lemon wedge just so on the saucer to beautifully catch the backlight.

 Behind the window is a roll of white backdrop paper on a c-stand with a second strobe facing the paper.
 The only job of this second light is to blow out the white backdrop to create a bright, blown out “sky.”

-As promised, how does Hudi create the look of steam rising out of a hot beverage without having to continuously reheat the drink?
-The answer?
-A simple trick that you’ll use in your food photography from now on.
+Hudi shares his secret for creating the look of steam rising out of a hot beverage without having to continuously reheat the drink.
+Here's a simple trick that you’ll use in your food photography from now on:

 Using a cotton ball, dip it in freshly boiled water, then place the cotton behind your beverage and let the steam coil into the air.
 Looks gorgeous, doesn’t it?
 Don’t be too mesmerized by the steam, though.
 Capture the scene before it disappears.

-Hudi’s Three Tips to Get the Perfect Rising Steam in Your Hot Beverage Photos
+Hudi’s 3 Tips to Get the Perfect Rising Steam in Your Hot Beverage Photos

 In order for the steaming cotton ball trick to work: